-This is a UK CAA rating; it only applies in UK airspace and would normally only be held by UK pilots; it is attached to a UK PPL, or a UK EASA Part FCL licence.
-Training is widely available at many local flying schools and simply requires aircraft equipped for IFR flight in compliance with Part NCO; capability for flight in Class A airspace is not required.
-It is especially useful for occasional IFR flight in poor weather and includes the full range of instrument approach procedures, albeit with higher recommended minima.
+This is a UK CAA rating; it only applies in UK airspace and would normally only be held by UK pilots; it is attached to a UK PPL, or a UK Part FCL licence.
+Training is widely available at many local flying schools and simply requires an aircraft equipped for IFR flight in compliance with Part-NCO; capability for flight in Class A airspace is not required.
+Views on its its utility vary, from a ‘get out of trouble’ rating to one which permits regular off-airways IFR flight.
+We assume that the rating will be regularly used, since this maximises currency and therefore safety, and so train accordingly.
+The IR(R) includes the full range of instrument approach procedures, albeit with higher recommended minima.

-Applicants must hold a PPL with 25 hours after qualifying of which 10 as PIC and 5 cross country.
+Applicants must hold a UK PPL or UK Part-FCL PPL with 25h after qualifying of which 10h as PIC and 5h cross country.

 A night rating is required if the IR(R) is to be valid at night.

 A Class 2 medical is required.
-The audiogram required for the CBIR is not required.
+The audiogram required for the CBIR is not necessary.

 The privilege of the IR(R) is to fly under IFR and in IMC in UK airspace.
 This applies to all classes of airspace except A, B and C (thus excluding IFR airways) but does include instrument approach procedures.
-Flights are unlikely to require filed IFR flight plans and are often conducted outside controlled airspace.
+Flights are unlikely to require filed IFR flight plans and are conducted outside controlled airspace other than Class D.

 15 hours of instrument flight instruction are required of which 10 must be flight by sole reference to instruments.